Emeritus Professor of Software Engineering

 A long-term research interest has been the study of software design

-the years this interest has led to an increasing interest in
+interest has led to an increasing interest in empirical techniques,

-between 2005 and 2007 and was joint principal investigator on its
+funded by EPSRC between 2005 and 2007 and was joint principal

-2002 and 2004, I acted as the Project Manager for the EPSRC-funded IBHIS project (Integration
+Between 2002 and 2004, I acted as the Project Manager for the

-collaboration between the Universities of Durham, Keele and
+involving collaboration between the Universities of Durham, Keele

 architectures (another major research interest) can be employed to